Conditional Extremes with Graphical Models: Simulation Study

 \section{Simulation Study}

 In this section, we use simulation studies to assess the performance of the SCMEVM.
-The stepwise inference procedures are investigated in Section \ref{sec:Parameter_estimation}, and the graphical selection process is assessed in Section \ref{sec:Graphical_selection}.
-Section \ref{sec:Simulation_mixture} compares the SCMEVM to existing methods.
+We compare the three stepwise inference procedures and assess the graphical selection process.
+Finally, we compare the SCMEVM to existing methods.